epam/ai-dial/docs/user-guide.md

 ### Assistants

+1. In the **Talk to** area, click **See full list...** to display all the available models, applications and assistants.
+2. Select the **Assistants** tab to display the available assistants.
+3. Click any of the available assistants to start a conversation.

 ![](./img/Talk_to_full_list_assistants.png)

 In the AI DIAL framework, Assistants are a combination of preselected Addons and System Prompts that enable specific behavior in the LLM, allowing for more tailored and adaptive responses to user needs.
 Unlike the Model+Addon configuration, where users have the flexibility to choose different Addons, Assistants come with predetermined Addons that cannot be removed or unselected.
 However, the Model can still be reassigned within the Assistant.